Client found with one MDMA tablet at a Mardi Gras after-party

-Police allege ST denied drug possession and stated he might have been around people who were administering drugs on Mardi Gras.
-Upon the police searching ST, they found one MDMA tablet in his left short pocket sealed in a drug bag.
-ST was then arrested by police.
-Following this, ST maintained his innocence stating he didn’t know the drug was in his pocket.
+Police allege that Sam denied drug possession and stated he might have been around people who were administering drugs on Mardi Gras.
+Upon the police searching Sam, they found one MDMA tablet in his left short pocket sealed in a drug bag.
+Sam was then arrested by police.

-O’Brien Criminal and Civil Solicitors successfully represented ST at Downing Centre Local Court in Sydney’s CBD.
+O’Brien Criminal and Civil Solicitors successfully represented Sam at one of Sydney’s Local Court.

 On his instructions, we confirmed a plea of guilty to a single charge of drug possession for 1 capsule of MDMA, and proceeded to sentence.

 - the small quantity of the drug,

 - early guilty plea,